 Joseph Wiebe, University of Alberta, Augustana This course traces the history of Métis people from their beginnings in the seventeenth century.
 It focuses on the concept of ethnogenesis to explore thematic issues in Métis history.
 The course explores the various factors involved in the emergence of distinctive Métis cultural and political identities, why they developed where they did and not elsewhere, and therefore why they are set apart historically and politically from other various communities of people with mixed Indigenous and European descent.
 It further investigates the changing social and economic landscape of “mixed race” people within the broader racial ideologies in Canadian society during the nineteenth and twentieth centuries.
 Topics for examination include fur trade, migration, political activism, labour, religion, gender, family life, warfare, material culture and the relationship of Métis people to the Canadian state.

 Summer Field School: Indian Education Past and Present

-Dates: May 20-June 1, 2018 on the campus of the University of Minnesota Morris
+Dates of on-site component in Minnesota: 27 May - 7 June 2019 on the campus of the University of Minnesota Morris.

 - Room and Board at the University of Minnesota-Morris, transportation from Minneapolis airport to Morris campus, and ground transportation to off campus sites.